josephjaspers/blackcat_tensors/docs/iterators.md

 ----------------------------------------------------------------------------------------------

 ##### Coefficient-Wise
-The coefficient-wise iterator returns references of the `scalar_type` of the tensor.
+The coefficient-wise iterator returns references of the `value_typeype` of the tensor.

 ```cpp
 int main() {